David Bellavia: Subsequent career

 Bellavia was a candidate in the 2012 Republican primary for the since-renumbered 27th congressional district of New York.
 Bellavia competed against Chris Collins, the former county executive of Erie County, for the Republican nomination.
 Buoyed by the endorsements of four of the five GOP county committees that endorsed, Bellavia and Collins faced off in a June 26, 2012 primary.
 Collins won both the primary and the general election even though Bellavia won six of NY 27th Congressional District's eight counties.

 Bellavia joined the staff of WBEN in late 2012 as a fill-in host and became the station's permanent late-night host in October 2013.
 Bellavia left the show on November 4, 2013.
 Bellavia co-hosted afternoons with Tom Bauerle from 2016 to 2019.
 He returned to WBEN in August 2020 as 9-to-noon host, succeeding Sandy Beach, who retired after 23 years with the station.
 Currently, Bellavia is working on his second book.
 He resides in western New York.

 On August 11, 2018, Bellavia announced his candidacy for New York's 27th congressional district.
 The incumbent, Christopher Collins, had suspended his reelection campaign just hours earlier amidst federal indictments for insider trading and wire fraud.
 Bellavia withdrew from the race on August 21 after interviews, stating that he feared the electoral process would be corrupted by a court.

+In October 2024, Bellavia joined 15 other Medal of Honor recipients in publicly endorsing Donald Trump for president.